willxxy/np_nn/README.md

 Inspired by https://github.com/geohot/ai-notebooks/blob/master/mnist_from_scratch.ipynb.

-## Brief Introduction to Deep Learning
+## Brief Introduction to Machine Learning

 Ever since I joined the [AI Club at UCI](https://aiclub.ics.uci.edu/){:target="_blank"} back in September 2021, I have been furiously studying machine learning.
 Machine learning is something that is quite magical, and the last 50 to 70 years of research in numerous fields, including but not limited to statistics, psychology, linguisitics, and of course, artificial intelligence, has definitely paved a 'work in progress' structure for people like myself to build upon.